amient/kafka-metrics/README.md

 ## Development
 </a>

-- DOC: draw different deployment setups
+- TODO: JMX Agent
+- TODO: REST Metrics Agent - ideally using Kafka REST API but only if Schema Registry is optional - for non-jvm apps
-- DOC: provide recipe and bin script for local setup with influxdb and grafana
+- DOC: provide recipe and bin script for local setup with influxdb, grafana and kapacitor out-of-the-box
 - DOC: sphinx documentation using generated versions in the examples
 - TODO: more robust connection error handling, e.g. when one of the cluster is not reachable, warn once and try reconnecting quietly
 - TODO: expose all except serde configs for kafka producer (NEW) configuration properties